RicoCelsius/Portfolio_S3/proof-of-learning-outcomes/3-agile-method.md

 - [Evidence of using agile methods in a project (e.g., sprints, stand-ups, retrospectives documentation)](#)
 - [Project planning and tracking tools screenshots or reports](#)

-(Note: Replace the '#' with actual links to your documentation, code repositories, project management tools, or any other relevant evidence that supports your learning outcome.)